Therapy to Reconnect with Yourself

 Schedule a Consultation | Read My Blog

-• Perfectionism looks productive from the outside—but underneath it often carries relentless self-criticism, procrastination, and burnout.
-If your worth feels tied to results or flawless performance, therapy can help you keep what’s useful and let go of what’s costly.
+• Perfectionism can look productive from the outside, but underneath it often carries relentless self-criticism, procrastination, and burnout.
+If your sense of worth feels tied to results or flawless performance, therapy can help you keep what’s useful and let go of what’s costly.

-• Harsh inner critic and trouble celebrating wins
+• A harsh inner critic and difficulty celebrating wins

 • Procrastination driven by fear of failure